tonymich19/automation-LT/README.md

   7. Finish the order.
   8. Validate that you finish the order.
   9. Validate that you are at the “CHECKOUT: COMPLETE!” page using that text or another one.

+#How to run the project

+  1. Have NPM installed.
+  2. Install Cypress by executing the Command Line npm install cypress from the project root.
+  3. Execute the tests by:
+    3.1 Opening the Cypress App by executing the command line npm cy:open from the project root. or
+    3.2 Running Headless mode test by executing the command line npm cy:run from the project root.